electron-userland/electron-builder/docs/auto-update.md

 **Extends**: <code>[EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter)</code>
 **Properties**
 * <code id="AppUpdater-autoDownload">autoDownload</code> = `true` Boolean - Whether to automatically download an update when it is found.
+* <code id="AppUpdater-autoInstallOnAppQuit">autoInstallOnAppQuit</code> = `true` Boolean - Whether to automatically install a downloaded update on app quit (if `quitAndInstall` was not called before).

+  Applicable only on Windows and Linux.
 * <code id="AppUpdater-allowPrerelease">allowPrerelease</code> = `false` Boolean - *GitHub provider only.* Whether to allow update to pre-release versions.
 Defaults to `true` if application version contains prerelease components (e.g. `0.12.1-alpha.1`, here `alpha` is a prerelease component), otherwise `false`.

   If `true`, downgrade will be allowed (`allowDowngrade` will be set to `true`).
 * <code id="AppUpdater-fullChangelog">fullChangelog</code> = `false` Boolean - *GitHub provider only.* Get all release notes (from current version to latest), not just the latest.
 * <code id="AppUpdater-allowDowngrade">allowDowngrade</code> = `false` Boolean - Whether to allow version downgrade (when a user from the beta channel wants to go back to the stable channel).
 * <code id="AppUpdater-currentVersion">currentVersion</code> String - The current application version.
+* <code id="AppUpdater-channel">channel</code> String - Get the update channel.
+Not applicable for GitHub.
+Doesn't return `channel` from the update configuration, only if was previously set.
 * <code id="AppUpdater-requestHeaders">requestHeaders</code> [key: string]: string - The request headers.
 * <code id="AppUpdater-logger">logger</code> [Logger](#Logger) - The logger.
 You can pass [electron-log](https://github.com/megahertz/electron-log), [winston](https://github.com/winstonjs/winston) or another logger with the following interface: `{ info(), warn(), error() }`.
 Set it to `null` if you would like to disable a logging feature.
 * <code id="AppUpdater-signals">signals</code> = `new UpdaterSignal(this)` [UpdaterSignal](#UpdaterSignal) - For type safety you can use signals, e.g. `autoUpdater.signals.updateDownloaded(() => {})` instead of `autoUpdater.on('update-available', () => {})`
 * <code id="AppUpdater-configOnDisk">configOnDisk</code> = `new Lazy<any>(() => this.loadUpdateConfig())` Lazy&lt;any&gt;
+* <code id="AppUpdater-httpExecutor">httpExecutor</code> module:electron-updater/out/electronHttpExecutor.ElectronHttpExecutor

 **Methods**
 * [.AppUpdater](#AppUpdater) ⇐ <code>[EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter)</code>